wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-15_NetPalm_Introduction_Part2.md

 RESTCONF in general is a bit of a tougher protocol.
 Let's give it a try to add an interface to our device.
 In the below example, we will be adding a Loopback interface.

 Let's first check what interfaces we currently have on our device.
-For this, we will be using what we learned in use case 4.
+For this, we will be using what we learned in use case 4 from [part 1](https://blog.wimwauters.com/networkprogrammability/2020-04-15_netpalm_introduction_part1/).

 First we will call the getconfig (via RESTCONF):

 ![netpalm](/images/2020-04-14-16.png)